R&D Tax Credit Ireland

 What Type of R&D Expenditure is Claimable?

-Qualifying expenditures for the R&D tax credit encompass a range of eligible costs, such as employee wages, third-party contractor expenses (particularly those contractors engaged in R&D within the European Economic Area), material costs, machinery and equipment investments, as well as overhead expenses.
+Qualifying expenditures for the R&D tax credit encompass a range of eligible costs, such as employee wages, third-party contractor expenses (particularly those contractors engaged in R&D within the European Economic Area and the UK), material costs, machinery and equipment investments, as well as overhead expenses.
 This valuable tax credit can be claimed based on the eligible expenditure incurred during the fiscal accounting year in connection with your research and development endeavours.

 The R&D Tax Credit Claiming Process